deobald/notes/Crux- Capture The Truth.md

 ...exist whether you want them to or not.
 An author who references a concept written about by another author is creating a relationship between herself, the other author, and that concept.

 - ex.
 Yuval Noah Harari writing about Mark Zuckerberg creates a relationship not only between two humans but between Harari's book and Facebook (both the software and the company)
+- Alexander: "a city is not a tree"

 ## immutability